 Key Features

-• Fall detection 99.2% accuracy in <200ms using 3-axis accelerometer + gyroscope
+• Fall detection with false positives reduced from 18% to 4% using MPU-6050 3-axis accelerometer + gyroscope

 • Edge computing with Raspberry Pi 4: local processing, works offline, guaranteed privacy